On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 \subsection{$A_1$ has a simple cusp}

 Here we prove:

 \begin{proposition} If $\operatorname{char}(k)\neq 2,3$ and $A_1$ has a cusp of genus one then $\tilde{S}_0$ is isomorphic to one of the following: \begin{enumerate} \item Take the cubic $C$ given by $Z^2X=Y^3$ in $\mathbb{P}^2$, the line $L$ given by $Y=0$ and a line $E$ meeting $C$ at $L\cap C$ and two other distinct points $p$ and $q$.
 Blow up four times above $[0,0,1]$ along $C$.
 This gives the minimal resolution of the Gorenstein log del Pezzo $S(A_4)$.
 Now blow up twice on $p$ along $E$.
 This gives the minimal resolution of the Gorenstein log del Pezzo surface $S(A_1+A_5)$.
 Next, blow up on the cusp of $C$ four times along $C$. \item Take the cubic $C$ given by $Z^2X=Y^3$ in $\mathbb{P}^2$, the line $L$ given by $Y=0$ and a line $E$ meeting $C$ at two points $p$ and $q$ with order two and one respectively.
 Blow up three times above $[0,0,1]$ along $C$.
 This gives the minimal resolution of the Gorenstein log del Pezzo $S(A_1+A_2)$.
 Now blow up twice above $p$ along $E$.
 This gives the minimal resolution of the Gorenstein log del Pezzo surface $S(3A_2)$.
-Next, blow up on the cusp of $C$ four times along $C$. \end{enumerate} \end{proposition}
+Next, blow up on the cusp of $C$ four times along $C$. \item Take the cubic $C$ given by $Z^2X=Y^3$ in $\mathbb{P}^2$, the line $L$ given by $Y=0$ and a line $E$ meeting $C$ at $L\cap C$ and two other distinct points $p$ and $q$.
+Blow up three times above $[0,0,1]$ along $C$.
+This gives the minimal resolution of the Gorenstein log del Pezzo $S(A_1+A_2)$.
+Now blow up twice above $p$ along $E$.
+This gives the minimal resolution of the Gorenstein log del Pezzo $S(2A_1+A_3)$.
+Now blow up at the cusp of $C$ either five or six times. \end{enumerate} \end{proposition}

 In the following discussion we always assume that $\operatorname{char}(k)\neq 2,3$ and we discuss the case $\operatorname{char}(k)=5$ separately when needed.
 First notice that $K_{T_1} + a_1 \Sigma_1$ and $K_{S_1}+a_1 A_1$ are flush by Proposition \ref{hunt}.
 The geometric configurations are described in Lemma \ref{multiplicity_two_cusp}.
 As case $I$ has been ruled out in Lemma \ref{cusp_one}, we may assume that $a_1 \geqslant 2/3$.
 Clearly $A_1$ is not the in smooth locus of $S_1$, for otherwise it would be a tiger by adjunction.
 By Lemma \ref{multiplicity_two_cusp} we have that $2/3\leqslant a_1 < 4/5$.
 Note that $A_1 \neq \Sigma_2$ because $\Sigma_2$ is smooth.
 By Lemma \ref{coefficient_boundary} we have that $e_1 \geqslant 1/3$, so that $a_1 + e_1 \geqslant 1$ and the second hunt step is classified in Proposition \ref{hunt}.
 Clearly $A_2$ is still a rational curve with a single cusp, of genus one, by Proposition \ref{hunt}.
 Also, at least one of $-(K_{S_2}+A_2)$ and $-(K_{S_2}+B_2)$ is ample, hence $-(K_{S_2}+B_2)$ is ample and $B_2$ is smooth.